 Study Science at Canada’s Top-Ranked Universities

 Canada’s science sector is broad — from life sciences and clinical labs to environmental science, data science and biomedical engineering.
-For international students who want to study in Canada and build an in-demand career after graduation, choosing the right program and work-experience pathway matters as much as the university brand.
+For international students who want to study in Canada and build an in-demand career after graduation, choosing the right program and work-experience pathway matters may matter more than the university brand.

 Below I map high-demand science careers to the kinds of programs that prepare you for them, and then highlight strong program choices at the University of Waterloo, the University of Alberta, and Western University — with practical next steps for international students.

-Most in-demand science career areas in Canada (short list)
+What are the most in-demand science career areas in Canada? (short list)

-These areas are hiring across Canada right now and are forecast to remain important:
+These are some areas hiring across Canada right now and are forecast to remain important:

 Why program choice + work experience matters for international students